iosadchiy/miga/README.md

 * add JS to autofill payment#new fields
 * add backups and recover plan
-* import dues
 * add integration tests for common flows
 * configure server with chef
 * migrate from dotenv to /etc/environment? (depends: chef)
-* bug: can assign a paid due to the member again

 backlog:
 * split KPO rendering: separate method for each place (row, td)